Deciding what to order can be difficult when you're at a coffee shop.

 I hope this article has helped clear up any confusion about these two drinks and that you'll be able to order your favorite cold coffee drink with confidence next time you're at your favorite cafe.

-Do you like reading about the differences that make various coffees unique?
-Have a look below for some more coffee comparisons I’ve written!
+Do you like reading about new coffee recipes you can try?
+Have a look below for some more coffee recipes I've written!